Squeeze Me (novel): Epilogue (II): Exiled

-After his expulsion from Washington, D.C., Mastodon returns to Casa Bellicosa, where membership and the number of staff employed have both declined sharply.
+After losing his re-election, Mastodon returns to Casa Bellicosa, where membership and the number of staff employed have both declined sharply.
 Likewise, event revenue at the club has declined after the ex-President's private helipad was demolished and noisy traffic from Palm Beach International Airport has been allowed to resume flying overhead.

-Youssef breaks off his affair with Mockingbird and transfers off her security detail after she refuses to divorce her husband, explaining that their "companionship contract" which compensates her for appearing in public with Mastodon does not expire for another three years and is too lucrative for her to consider terminating early.
-But alone in the club's pool, she glimpses her husband on a balcony in an open bathrobe and privately reflects that she isn't getting paid nearly enough.
+Youssef breaks off his affair with the First Lady and transfers off her security detail after she refuses to divorce her husband, explaining that their "companionship contract" which compensates her for appearing in public with the President does not expire for another three years and is too lucrative for her to consider terminating early.
+Alone in the club's pool, she glimpses her husband on a balcony in an open bathrobe and privately reflects that she isn't getting paid nearly enough.

-The Potussies, chagrined at having contributed nearly half a million dollars to Mastodon's various election lawsuits without the barest acknowledgment from him, and being blacklisted from events all over the island after the Capitol riots, are considering disbanding their group and applying for memberships at different country clubs, though they are reluctant to believe that Mastodon's political career is permanently over.
+The Potussies, chagrined at having contributed nearly half a million dollars to the President's various election lawsuits without the barest acknowledgment from him, and being blacklisted from events all over the island after the Capitol riots, are considering disbanding their group and applying for memberships at different country clubs, though they are reluctant to believe that the President's political career is permanently over.

 Since the calamitous night of the Commander's Ball, Angie has been retained by at least twenty Palm Beach clubs, including Casa Bellicosa, to patrol their grounds weekly for more pythons.
-Few are ever spotted, making the work both easy and very profitable for her.
-Catching sight of her on the grounds, Mastodon has her brought to a secluded pavilion and propositions her.
-Angie politely responds, "I'd rather put my head in a wood chipper", and informs him that her weekly fee has just tripled.

-Leaving the pavilion, Angie sees another python swimming in the ocean beyond the club's seawall, marveling at the sight, before going home to pack for another weekend with Ryskamp in Key West.
+Catching sight of her on the grounds, the President has her brought to a secluded pavilion and unsuccessfully propositions her.
+Leaving the pavilion, Angie sees another python swimming in the ocean before going home to pack for another weekend with Ryskamp in Key West.